Welcome to Belize!

 Duration: 5 days, 4 nights

-Start: Philip S. W. Goldson International Airport (BZE) -- Belize City, Belize
+Start: Please be ready to go at Philip S. W. Goldson International Airport (BZE) at 3:00 PM.

-Finish: Philip S. W. Goldson International Airport (BZE) -- Belize City, Belize
+Finish: Trip ends at Philip S. W. Goldson International Airport (BZE) at 10:30 AM.

 Airfare booking details will be sent after registration – please wait to book your flight until you receive further instructions.